DevCycleHQ/AI-Prompts-And-Rules/install-prompts/ios.md

 <error type="sdk_not_initialized">
 <symptom>"DevCycle client not initialized" or client methods fail</symptom>
 <diagnosis>
-1. Check: Is DVCClient.builder() called correctly?
+1. Check: Is DevCycleClient.builder() called correctly?
 2. Check: Is the SDK key valid?
 3. Check: Does the user object have required fields?
 </diagnosis>